kbandla/APTnotes/README.md

 # APT Notes
-This is a repository for various publicly-available documents and notes related to APT, sorted by year.
+This is a repository for various publicly-available documents and notes related to so-called "Advanced Persistent Threats" (APT), sorted by year.
 For malware sample hashes, please see the individual reports.

 ## Contributing
 For the moment, it would be nice to have a PDF of the article that we add to the list, just to be sure we always have a copy.